So you’ve started out on a new diet with the best of intentions, only to mess it up a few days later.

 The past is dead, but you’re not.
 You can bounce back from that bingeing session.
 You still have time to turn it around, but remember: the clock is ticking.
 Make the decision today to stop wallowing in the diet failure of the past, and instead, become focused on the success of the future.

-Steve Siebold is author of the international bestselling book 177 Mental Toughness Secrets of The World Class.
-He is a mental toughness consultant to Fortune 500 Corporations such as Johnson & Johnson, GlaxoSmithKline and Toyota.
+Steve Siebold is the author of the international bestselling book 177 Mental Toughness Secrets of The World Class.
+He is a mental toughness consultant to Fortune 500 Corporations such as Johnson & Johnson, GlaxoSmithKline, and Toyota.